Current Health > Insights hub > Webinars > How Continuous Safety Monitoring Can Reduce Hospital Stays for High-Risk Oncology Patients

 Cellular therapy products such as CAR-T show promising clinical efficacy in fighting cancer.
 But the accompanying risk of fast-onset cytokine release syndrome (CRS) has driven a standard of care that includes lengthy hospital stays following infusion.
 Long hospital stays—often 2 weeks—present a high risk for infection along with a high financial and emotional burden for patients and families, and ultimately drive-up costs and reduce the accessibility of these therapies.

-In this upcoming webinar, we’ll discuss recent research at Mount Sinai evaluating the feasibility of dramatically reducing hospital stays for patients undergoing CAR-T therapy through the use of continuous safety monitoring in the Current Health platform.
+In this webinar, we discuss recent research at Mount Sinai evaluating the feasibility of dramatically reducing hospital stays for patients undergoing CAR-T therapy through the use of continuous safety monitoring in the Current Health platform.

 Study leaders will: